 AFM Probe Deflection

-Today, most AFMs use a laser beam deflection system where a laser is reflected from the back of the reflective AFM lever and onto a position-sensitive detector.
-AFM tips and cantilevers are microfabricated from Si or Si3N4.
+Traditionally, most AFMs use a laser beam deflection system where a laser is reflected from the back of the reflective AFM lever and onto a position-sensitive detector.
+AFM tips and cantilevers are typically microfabricated from Si or Si3N4.
 Typical tip radius is from a few to 10s of nm.

 Because the AFM relies on the forces between the tip and sample, these forces impact AFM imaging.
 The force is not measured directly, but calculated by measuring the deflection of the lever, knowing the stiffness of the cantilever.

 where F is the force, k is the stiffness of the lever, and z is the distance the lever is bent.